 IntelliJ IDEA displays the compilation results in the Review compilation and build output.

 If you add a module dependency to your primary module and build the module, IntelliJ IDEA builds the dependent module as well and displays it in the output directory alongside the primary one.
 If the dependent module has its own module dependencies, then IntelliJ IDEA compiles all of them recursively starting with the least dependent module.

 The way the module dependencies are ordered may be very important for the compilation to succeed.
 If any two JAR files contain classes with the same name, the IntelliJ IDEA compiler will use the classes from the first JAR file it locates in the classpath.

-When you execute a rebuild command, IntelliJ IDEA cleans out the entire output directory, delets the build caches and builds a project, or a module from scratch.
-It might be helpful, when the classpath entries have changed.
+When you execute a rebuild command, IntelliJ IDEA cleans out the entire output directory, deletes the build caches and builds a project, or a module from scratch.
+It might be helpful when the classpath entries have changed.
 For example, SDKs or libraries that the project uses are added, removed or altered.